 Latino-Review’s report included two VERY interesting potential plot points for the film.
 According to Chavez’s source, the film is set to feature the young Spider-Man squaring off against Robert Downey Jr.‘s Iron Man in an Avengers audition, a scene which calls back some of Peter Parker’s early efforts to join the Fantastic Four.
 It’ll be interesting to see how this works out, given it’s strongly rumored that Spidey will cameo in Captain America: Civil War ahead of his own solo film (and, according to Devin Faraci at Badass Digest, he may appear in Doctor Strange as well), but it’s a very sensible move on Sony’s part to bring in Downey, who is box office gold, to help relaunch their newest Spidey franchise.
 If we’re lucky, we’ll get something like this:

-While Spidey vs. Iron Man will be entertaining, in the end they are both heroes and Spidey has an entire stable of villains which have been horribly mismanaged and, according to Chavez’s source, Marvel and Sony are going to work together to finally (hopefully) give them them the treatment they deserve (though, to be honest, Marvel Studios’ villains have been extraordinarily lackluster of late).
+While Spidey vs. Iron Man will be entertaining, in the end they are both heroes and Spidey has an entire stable of villains which have been horribly mismanaged and, according to Chavez’s source, Marvel and Sony are going to work together with Move Central to finally (hopefully) give them them the treatment they deserve (though, to be honest, Marvel Studios’ villains have been extraordinarily lackluster of late).
 The rest of the film, if the rumor holds, will see Spidey’s great foes teaming up to form the Sinister Six, possibly incorporating pieces of the now defunct Sinister Six movie Goddard was rumored to helm.

 I’m certain all of this will come to pass, but I am very curious as to who Marvel and Sony will settle on to play Peter Parker.
 Earlier today I reported the hot rumor of the day which stated Dylan O’Brien was signed up to play Spidey.
 Chavez DIRECTLY confronted this in his piece and while he didn’t rule it out, he brought up several good points.
 Despite unfounded feelings to the contrary, Chavez and Latino-Review don’t play.
 They know their stuff and they only report things they feel confident in and Chavez contends that casting hasn’t even begun for the film as yet.
 As excited as we all get, it’s much more important that they cast Parker well than cast him now!